 Public transport and its management in Gangtok is a challenge and it is indeed a nightmare for both (traffic) police and the public.
 While the traffic personnel may be having a tough time managing the road menace, the pedestrians on the other hand also face risk in many areas of the capital due to narrow roads due to an absolute lack of town planning.

 Previous Sikkim Democratic Front (SDF) government had toyed with the idea of a monorail to ease traffic but the project did not take off.
-Similarly, the current Sikkim Krantikari Morcha (SKM) government had also tried to control traffic through various measures, including one way traffic system in many areas of the capital.
+Similarly, the current Sikkim Krantikari Morcha (SKM) government had also tried to control traffic through various measures, including a one-way traffic system in many areas of the capital.
 All these failed attempts have made the government to look out for alternative options.

-Gangtok is still at a nascent stage of growth, but is poised for a fast accelerated growth in coming years, the government and all stakeholders should now come up with a comprehensive mechanism to plan for the state capital before it is too late.
+Gangtok is still at a nascent stage of growth but is poised for fast accelerated growth in coming years, the government and all stakeholders should now come up with a comprehensive mechanism to plan for the state capital before it is too late.